12 Brands That Nail Using GIFs in Emails

 The accompanying pun-based copy (“This way to the sweet life”) cleverly spaced out helps to further guide the reader down the email and hopefully, make a purchase.

-ii.
+b.
 Make Your Emails Interactive

 One way to engage the reader, as we saw in the above example from Candy Club, is using GIFs to pull the reader down an email.
-Another ingenious way, is to make the GIF interactive.
+Another ingenious way is to make the GIF interactive.

 In a recent email Seray found during her research into funny email examples, Shinesty invited its readers to answer questions in the style of Who Wants to Be a Millionaire?